VorteX-co/VAUV/Software/vortex_ws/src/motion_planning/README.md

-# motion planning package
+# Motion Planning Package

-## description
+## Description

-this package represents four modules (localization,global planner, local planner and motion control )
+This package represents four modules (localization,global planner, local planner and motion control )

 * Localization       : determine AUV's place in the 3D space around it and also determines the location of the obstacles and objects surrounding it.